yandex-research/rtdl/README.md

   - [5.3.
 Conclusion](#53-conclusion)
 - [6.
 How to cite](#6-how-to-cite)

+## 1. The main results
+The main table, where all models are sorted by the test performance for all datasets, can be found in [this notebook](bin/report.ipynb).

-## 1. Overview
+## 2. Overview
-*Note that the paper reports results based on **thousands** of experiments, so there can be rough edges in the implementation.
-Feel free to open issues and ask questions.*

 The code is organized as follows:
 - `bin`:
   - training code for all the models